mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/weld-porosity/docs/user-guide/get-started.md

     ./sample_start.sh -p weld_porosity_classification
     ```

-    This command would look for the payload for the pipeline specified in `-p` argument above, inside the `payload.json` file and launch the a pipeline instance in DLStreamer Pipeline Server.
-Refer to the table, to learn about different options available.
+    This command would look for the payload for the pipeline specified in the `-p` argument above, inside the `payload.json` file and launch a pipeline instance in DLStreamer Pipeline Server.
+Refer to the table, to learn about different available options.

     Output: